 When coming to CERN from an outside institute to participate in an experiment, you have to register as a so-called "Unpaid Scientific Associate" (called "User") via the CERN Users' Office (bldg 61-R-020) http://usersoffice.web.cern.ch/ .

-If you are registering for the first time you should start the registration procedure by using the on-line pre-registration tool (PRT) which should be launched by your teamleader https://usersoffice.web.cern.ch/pre-registration-tool ).
-Please make sure that you register "ISOLDE" as your primary experiment and not the IS number of the experiment in which you are involved.
+If you are registering for the first time you should start the registration procedure by using the on-line EDH Pre-Registration form which should be launched by your teamleader ( https://usersoffice.web.cern.ch/tools-team-leaders-and-deputy-team-leaders ).
+Please make sure that the status chosen is "USER" and that you register "ISOLDE" as your primary experiment and not the IS number of the experiment in which you are involved.
+Help regarding filling in the EDH Pre-registration form can be found via https://usersoffice.web.cern.ch/edh-pre-registration-form#author .
 All teamleaders and deputy teamleaders must ensure that their user registration and hence CERN computing accounts are always valid.
 If your institute is new to ISOLDE and does not yet have a nominated teamleader please contact the ISOLDE User Support Office.

-The home institute declaration, which can be downloaded from https://usersoffice.web.cern.ch/forms-and-templates, should be attached to the Pre-Registration (PRT) document as well as the other required documents listed at https://usersoffice.web.cern.ch/pre-registration-tool.
+The home institute declaration, which can be downloaded from https://cernbox.cern.ch/s/eTRjFuMPaCeTOaR, should be attached to the Pre-Registration document as well as any other required documents.
 The home institute declaration must be signed by someone from your institute's administration (HR) or management (institute Head or Director).
 Please note that your teamleader and deputy are not allowed to sign the home institute declaration.
 The minumum period of registration, even if you will be at CERN for a shorter period, is one month but please register for as long a period as possible which is better for ISOLDE and to avoid having to register every time you come to CERN.
 The maximum period for a first registration is 3 years and after that it is 5 years.
-Once the PRT is accepted by the Users office you will be able to activate your computer account (but not your EDH account).
+Once the Pre-Registration is accepted by the Users office you will be able to activate your computer account (but not your EDH account).
 When you arrive at CERN you should go straight to the Users office to complete your registration.
 Once your registration is complete you can pick up your access card from building 55 near the CERN main entrance and use your EDH account.